 What is the Conclusion of a Query Letter?

-The conclusion of a query letter should express gratitude, restate the main points, and convey enthusiasm.
+The conclusion of a query letter format should express gratitude, restate the main points, and convey enthusiasm.
 It should invite further discussion and express readiness to provide additional information if needed.

 Related Posts